Glandular System

 Pancreas

-GENERAL COMMENTSThe pancreas is extremely important to the digestive process and to the body’s ability to absorb nutrients.
+GENERAL COMMENTS The pancreas is extremely important to the digestive process and to the body's ability to absorb nutrients.
 Enzymes vital to the small intestine are produced by the pancreas.
 These enzymes are used to break down proteins, fats, and carbohydrates.
 Insufficient production of these hormones results in serious clogging of the small intestine.
-This condition is described in the section on digestion and the small intestine in this chapter.
+This condition is described in the Small Intestine section of the Digestive Body System.
 Some pancreatic enzymes are part of the activation of enzymes in other areas of the digestive system also.

 The pancreas also releases two hormones, glucagon and insulin, making the pancreas vital to the maintenance of blood sugar levels.
 These functions make the pancreas vital to digestion, maintenance of blood sugar levels and activating enzyme activity.